 As the day wound down, some curious dogs made their way to the food table and tried to make new friends, while others searched for water.

 Dave Cota, 56, of Clarksburg, was with his 10-year-old Siberian husky Tasha.
-He sees the event as a socialization opportunity for her.
-"It allows her to get involved with other dogs," he said.

 The two go hiking on the Appalachian Trail and have worked together with mentally disabled people.
 "They think she's a white wolf," he said.